samueldodini/git_academicwebsite/content/publication/aca/index.md

 #- "1"
 publishDate: "2022-10-12T00:00:00Z"
 #slides: example
-summary: The tax credits in the Affordable Care Act substantially reduce bankruptcy, and severely delinquent debt.
-Welfare gains for protection against medical debt accounts for 16-21% of program costs.
+summary: "Journal of Policy Analysis and Management.
+Synopsis - The tax credits in the Affordable Care Act substantially reduce bankruptcy, and severely delinquent debt.
+Welfare gains for protection against medical debt accounts for 16-21% of program costs."
 #tags:
 #- Source Themes
 title: "Insurance Subsidies, the Affordable Care Act, and Financial Stability"